pradel/react-google-photo/README.md

 ## Docs and examples

-You can find the docs [here](https://react-google-photo.leopradel.com/).
+You can find the docs and live examples [here](https://react-google-photo.leopradel.com/).

 ## Installation